 Suceava is the closest city to the monasteries and can be reached by air or rail from Bucharest.

 Located in Mures County, Sighișoara lures romantics with its pastel-coloured buildings, stony lanes and medieval towers – an image made even more fairytale-like by horse-drawn carriages.
-The city is one of Romania’s 7 citadels built by the Saxons in the 12th century, and in 1999, the historical centre was inscribed as a UNESCO World Heritage site.
+The city is one of Romania’s 7 citadels built by the Saxons in the 12th century, and in 1999, the historical centre was inscribed as a UNESCO World Heritage site making it one of the best places in Romania.
 Sighișoara’s main attractions lie within the confines of the old city walls, making it easy to explore by foot.
 At the centre of the historic centre lies the fortress square, Piața Cetății, lined with restaurants and cafes.
 On the edge of the square, the Clock Tower looms over Sighișoara, displaying a perfect example of Saxon craftsmanship.
 From here, climb the Scholar’s Stairway to the fortified Church on the Hill, where you’ll be rewarded with great views of the city.

 Behind the city’s pretty exterior lurks the legend of Vlad Dracula, who was reputedly born in a house just steps from the iconic Clock Tower.
 Dracula fans can tour his birthplace, which currently stands as a museum and restaurant.

-It’s little wonder that this Transylvanian gem is considered the most beautiful city in Romania.
+It’s little wonder that this Transylvanian gem is considered one of the most beautiful places to visit in Romania.
 As you stroll Sibiu’s medieval old town, you’ll feel like you’ve stepped back to a bygone era.
-Colourful houses line a maze of cobblestone streets which spill out onto squares dominated by ancient churches, all of which are bound by the remarkable remains of imposing walls and fortified towers.
+Colourful houses line a maze of cobblestone streets that spill out onto squares dominated by ancient churches, all of which are bound by the remarkable remains of imposing walls and fortified towers.
 Sibiu’s architecture has roots in its colourful history.
 Don’t be alarmed if you feel like you’re being watched: You are.
 Sibiu is known as the “city with eyes”.
-The gothic-style buildings reflect the Hungarian-German influence and many carry a common feature in their tiled rooftop: oddly shaped windows which resemble tired yet watchful eyes.
+The gothic-style buildings reflect the Hungarian-German influence and many carry a common feature in their tiled rooftop: oddly shaped windows that resemble tired yet watchful eyes.

 Surrounded by beautiful buildings, the Great Square (Piața Mare) has established itself as Old Town’s most prominent landmark.
 Here, you’ll find the Brukenthal Palace, the striking Council Tower and the Roman-Catholic Church.
 But there are two other beautiful squares – Piața Mica (Small Square) and Piața Huet – which are also connected by narrow passageways.